-Did you or a family member get a new phone, tablet, or smartwatch for a gift this holiday season?
+Did you or a family member recently get a new phone, tablet, or smartwatch?
 If so, you’re probably pretty excited to start using your new device.
 You might also be wondering how to activate it with the AT&T network.

 The good news is that it’s relatively easy to set up wireless service with AT&T if you use our bring your own device(BYOD) program.
 Here’s how it works.

 The first step is to make sure your device is eligible to work on the AT&T network.
 If your device is locked, you’ll also have to contact the manufacturer or your current carrier to get it unlocked before you can activate it with AT&T.